Lisa Nathan

 - LIBR 564 Information Practice and Protocol in Support of Indigenous Initiatives (with Amy Perreault)

-- INFO 100 (De)coding Information and Why It Matters (with Michelle Kaczmarek, Saguna Shankar, and Dr. Eric Meyers)
+- INFO 100 (De)coding Information and Why It Matters (developed with Drs.
+Michelle Kaczmarek, Saguna Shankar, and Eric Meyers)

 - INFO 456 Information Policy & Society

-- 2010-2018 I was honored to serve as the Coordinator of the First Nations Curriculum Concentration
+- 2010-2018 Coordinator of the First Nations Curriculum Concentration

 Professional Associations